Jaleco STG – Roundtable Developer Interview

 Moriya: STG got more and more difficult, and I think that feeling of simply playing for fun got lost somewhere along the way.
 Back then there were players of all skill levels so you couldn’t make your game too difficult.
 Today you can’t even sell a STG without an autofire button; that has meant that, to a certain extent, enemies have had to become stronger or the game will be boring.
 It makes difficulty balancing a real challenge.
 We were thinking of those things when we made our final game Gratia, and we tried to change our perspective a bit, but I think we failed there.

-Tawada: I feel the same, but I think there are still a lot of people out there who want to play a lighter, easier STG.
-If we start seeing more games made along the easier lines Moriya has described, then I think we’ll start seeing an increase in STG players as well.
-And in contrast, perhaps those who grew up on harder games will find something novel and fresh in an easy, lighter style of game.
+Tawada: I feel the same, but I think there's still many people out there who want to play a lighter, easier STG.
+If we start seeing more easier games like Moriya has described, then we could see an increase in STG players as well.
+And perhaps those who grew up on harder games will find something novel in an easy STG, too.